moolleer/castle-guide/README.md

 ## Credits

 ### Content
+- Inspiration from the Love Running projects zoom effect for home page and active class for the navigation links.
 - Most of the text and inspiration about the castles are based on information from [Swedish nomad](https://www.swedishnomad.com/sv/skanska-slott/) and [Slottsguiden](https://slottsguiden.info/)

 ### Media